splunk/public-o11y-docs/gdi/opentelemetry/components/receiver-creator-receiver.rst

 You can nest and configure any supported receiver inside the ``receivers`` section of a ``receiver_creator`` configuration.
 Which receiver you can nest depends on the type of infrastructure the receiver creator is watching through the extensions defined in ``watch_observers``.

-.. caution:: When using receiver creator in multiple pipelines with different telemetry types, the Collector might crash if one of the receivers doesn't support a pipeline type.
-Make sure the instantiated receivers can support the pipeline type.

 Rules expressions
 ------------------------------------